 I’ve stayed with friends and family, slept in Youth Hostel dorms, and camped in the shadow of mountains and next to lakes.
 I’ve met up with old mates and made new friends.
 Varying rolls of film were shot, and many a word scribbled in a Moleskine.
 I’ve had pies and pints in pubs, cake in tea rooms, and eaten scotch eggs whilst sheltering in bus stops.
 At least five big bags of Jelly Babies have been consumed.
 One ride was alongside 5000 other riders, but most rides have been in happy solitude, and occasionally in absolute sodden loneliness.
 I’ve ground my way up, and swooped down, hills, followed rivers, circumnavigated an island, got lost, found myself again, then got lost again.
 I’ve gazed at the horizon across the North Sea, the English Channel and the Atlantic Ocean.
 Ferries have carried me and my bike across rivers.

 I almost gave up a couple of times.
 Actually these correlate precisely with the two times I had really cold, wet feet.
 Other times I would have happily ridden all day and all night.
-On one occasion I took a 25 mile detour just to ride in the sunshine.
-I screamed in joy and terror freewheeling down a mountain at over 55mph.
+On one occasion I took a 25 mile detour just to ride in the sunshine for a bit longer.
+I screamed in joy and terror freewheeling down a mountain at over 50 miles per hour.
 I swore at the wind on a coastline and in a mountain valley, at the rain in the Mendips and the Peaks.
 Smiling in the sunshine far, far outnumbers those times.
 I’ve laughed and almost cried.
-Sometimes the landscape and the moment are so glorious you just have to stop in silent wonder.
+Sometimes the landscape and the moment were so glorious I just had to stop in silent wonder.

 Thank you Jo, it was a brilliant, beautiful idea.
 It’s a shame it’s all over now…